 If you can get 90 percent of the desired effect for 10 percent of the work, use the simpler solution.

 Provide mechanism, rather than policy.
 In particular, place user interface policy in the client’s hands.

 1.4.
 The Layout of /usr/src

-The complete source code to FreeBSD is available from our public repository.
+The complete source code for FreeBSD is available from our public Git repository.
 The source code is normally installed in /usr/src.
 The layout of the source tree is described by the top-level README.md file.